New Zealand Student Visa with Go to New Zealand

 The Immigration Department will contact you with the results of your visa application once completed.
 Please contact us to get started!

-Working on a student visa in New Zealand
+Working on a New Zealand Student Visa

 When can International Student Undertake Work Assignments?